- August 18, 2022

-Chris Martin, an award-winning poet and celebrated educator, works with non-verbal children and adults on the spectrum, teaching them to write poetry.
+Chris Martin, an award-winning poet and celebrated educator, works with nonspeaking autistic children and adults, teaching them to write poetry.
 The results have been nothing short of staggering for students and teachers.
 Through his student’s breathtaking poems, Chris discovered what it means to be fully human.

 In his latest book, May Tomorrow Be Awake, Chris introduces the techniques he uses in the classroom and celebrates an inspiring group of young neurodiverse thinkers and their electric verse.
 In telling each of their stories, Chris illuminates the range of autism and illustrates how each so-called “deficit” can be transformed into an asset when writing poems.
 Chris’ work and writing shows us how to better communicate with people on the spectrum and explores how we can use language to express our seemingly limitless interior lives.

-Join Chris for a conversation about the mind, language, human potential, and the lessons we can learn from one other.
+Join queer, transgender, autistic author and educator Nick Walker for a conversation with Chris about the mind, language, human potential, and the lessons we can learn from one other.

 We are grateful to our Bookstore Partner: